filecoin-project/specs/src/systems/filecoin_files/data_transfer/_index.md

 A Pull request expects a response.
 The requestor does not initiate the transfer until they know the request is accepted.

 The responder should send a response to a push request as well so the requestor can release the resources (if not accepted).
-However, if the Responder accepts the request they can immediately initiate the transfer
+However, if the Responder accepts the request they can immediately initiate the transfer.

 Using the Data Transfer Protocol as an independent libp2p communciation mechanism is not a hard requirement -- as long as both parties have an implementation of the Data Transfer Subsystem that can talk to the other, any transport mechanism (including offline mechanisms) is acceptable.